 Uninstall the Bol Processor

-Uninstalling the Bol Processor and all the data downloaded or created for its use, is very simple: delete the "htdocs/bolprocessor" folder.
+Uninstalling the Bol Processor and all the data downloaded or created for its use, is very simple: delete the "htdocs/bolprocessor" folder, or the relocated "bolprocessor" folder and the symbolic link pointing to it.

 A one-click notarized installer of Bol Processor BP3 is available.
 It is called "BolProcessorInstaller.pkg" and it can be downloaded from here (unique location).